 Air Canada (ACDVF) Received its Third Buy in a Row

-After RBC Capital and National Bank gave Air Canada (Other OTC: ACDVF) a Buy rating last month, the company received another Buy, this time from Canaccord Genuity.
-Analyst Doug Taylor assigned a Buy rating to Air Canada yesterday and set a price target of C$55.00.
-The company’s shares closed last Monday at $33.99.
+After RBC Capital and Canaccord Genuity gave Air Canada (Other OTC: ACDVF) a Buy rating last month, the company received another Buy, this time from National Bank.
+Analyst Cameron Doerksen maintained a Buy rating on Air Canada today and set a price target of C$57.00.
+The company’s shares closed last Monday at $34.01.

 See today’s analyst top recommended stocks >>